vsnits/SimplyCode/README.md

    * Colourr - for dealing with colors
    * CookiePack - for private mode support when using cookies
    * JCtab - for turning bad tabulated C-code into cool project
-   * syncFetch - for broaden fetch support
+   * syncFetch - broaden fetch tools
    * 2Dcade - for canvases and 2d grids (in development)
    * BlobW - for operating Blob object (in development)
    * Comparelib - for code speed comparison (in development)